- What is Hibachi?

 How to cook hibachi steak on Hibachi Grill

-When cooking hibachi steak, make sure that they are cut into bite sized pieces.
+When cooking hibachi steak, make sure that they are cut into bite-sized, thing cut pieces.
 Japanese BBQ meat, called yakiniku, is usually very thinly sliced.
 You can get these cuts from Asian butchers.
+You can also check places like Costco for Korean style Bulgogi meat, which can achieve a similar effect.

 For larger western style cuts, it is best that the meat be seasoned with salt and pepper.